Who Can Create One and Who Can Serve as Agent

 "Incapable" means that in the opinion of a physician who is licensed pursuant to title 32, chapter 13 or 17 and who is a specialist in neurology or psychiatry or a psychologist who is licensed pursuant to title 32, chapter 19.1, a person lacks the ability to give informed consent as defined in section 36-501.

 A.R.S. § 36-3281(D)This is an important safeguard.
-The agent does not simply step in whenever there is a disagreement about treatment.
-A qualified professional must first make a clinical determination that the principal cannot provide informed consent.
-This protects the principal's autonomy while ensuring that decisions can be made when they truly cannot participate.
+The agent does not simply step in when there is a disagreement about treatment.
+A qualified professional must first make a clinical determination.
+This protects the principal's autonomy while ensuring that decisions can be made when the principal truly cannot participate.